Questions, answered

 Pricing & billing

 Yes — that is the BYOK plan. €49/mo flat for the platform, then you pay Anthropic directly for the cost of your analyses and syncs.
-Because the AI cost sits with you, BYOK has no project cap — connect as many repositories as you like, up to the same 10,000-file / 150 MB ceiling per repo as Standard.
+Because the AI cost sits with you, BYOK has no project cap — connect as many repositories as you like, up to the same 10,000-file / 150 MB-of-source ceiling per repository as Standard.
 The right fit for teams who already have an Anthropic account or want to scale across many products without a per-project Specsight fee.

 Open Organisation Settings → Billing and click into the Stripe customer portal to cancel directly.
 Paid features stay active until the end of the current billing period; access pauses automatically after that.
 Data is retained for 90 days so you can resume any time, then permanently deleted.
 No retention call, no email loop.